offbynull/learn/Biology/input/input.md

 As far as I can tell, the atoms will always bind in the same way.
 You can't ever have a molecule that has the same types of atoms in the same numbers but with a different structure.
 ```

 A `{bm} monomer` is a special designation for atoms/molecules that are able to join with other monomers to create even larger molecules.
-The process of joining is called `{bm-a} polymerization/(polymerization|polymerize)/i` and the resulting molecule is called a `{bm} polymer`.
+The process of joining is called `{bm} polymerization/(polymerization|polymerize)/i` and the resulting molecule is called a `{bm} polymer`.

 ```{dot}
 digraph {